chenetteegeberg/cyber-security-course/review-article-task.md

 ## What are the open questions?
-Based on the research, the authors propose a cyber security implementation framework, for organizations to continuously develop their cyber security measures and capabilities basd in what has been found to be good practices.
+The authors propose a cyber security implementation framework for organizations to continuously improve their cyber security measures and capabilities based in what has been identified to be good practices from the included research.

 The authors argue that there is a lack of research that develop are instructive for companies, irrespective of industry or country

 The